 - The Open Berkeley site owner alerts Web Platform Services (email@example.com) that they are ready to go live at least two weeks before the proposed go-live date.

-- Web Platform Services will submit the Offsite Hosting Form with IT Policy, specifying the proposed go-live date.
+- Web Platform Services will submit IT Policy's NetReg form for offsite hosting, specifying the proposed go-live date.

 - When submitting the form, Web Platform Services will need to the name of a "Resource Proprietor" (site owner).
 IT Policy requests that the Resource Proprietor is a "Berkeley Campus Administrative Official (e.g. Dean, Director, PI, MSO, or other responsible individual to whom financial, administrative or management responsibilities for your area have been delegated) to sponsor your activity."
 The Open Berkeley site owner will let Web Platform Services know who is the appropriate individual to serve as Resource Proprietor.

-- The Resource Proprietor will need to reply to an email sent from IT Policy asking to accept the terms and conditions.
+- The Resource Proprietor will need to reply to an email sent from NetReg asking to accept the terms and conditions.

 - Once IT Policy receives the reply and approves the request to host the website offsite on Pantheon, the request will be passed to campus Hostmaster and added to their queue.